 Wildlife Attaraction in Tasmania

-Specialist wildlife tours are widely available and are highly recommended, as they will provide you with the best opportunity to get camera-close to devils, wombats or quolls.
+Specialist wildlife attractions tours are widely available and are highly recommended as they will provide you with the best opportunity to get camera-close to devils, wombats or quolls.
 Latrobe, in the northwest, is one of the best places to view platypus in the wild and the local Landcare group conducts tours.

-The cute little echidna, the platypus's closest relative and the world's only other egg-laying mammal, can often be seen waddling through the bush or on the side of the road.
-Be careful if you see one on the road, it certainly won't hurry to get out of your way.
+The little echidna, the platypus's closest relative and the world's only other egg-laying mammal, can often be seen waddling through the bush or on the side of the road.
+Be careful if you see one on the road as it certainly won't hurry to get out of your way.
 This curious little creature is about the size of a small football and has spines, fur, a long beak, a sticky tongue and digging claws.

-Birdlife also abounds with sea eagles hovering over the coastal cliffs, shearwaters (who make an annual trip north to the arctic circle and, amazingly, return almost to the day each year to nest in the same burrow!) and many rare and colourful parrots.
+Birdlife also abounds with sea eagles who hover over the coastal cliffs, shearwaters (who make an annual trip north to the arctic circle and, amazingly, return almost to the day each year to nest in the same burrow!) and many rare and colourful parrots.
 You'll find rare swift parrots, orange-bellied parrots (particularly in Melaleuca in the Southwest wilderness), ocean-going albatrosses, fairy penguins toddling up beaches and pink robins darting about the rainforest floor.
 In the Tamar Island wetlands there are marsh birds, native ducks, black swans, herons, cormorants and pelicans.

 One animal you probably won't come across is the thylacine, or Tasmanian tiger.
 The last one supposedly died in captivity in 1936 but many people have claimed to have spotted one since and some still believe it roams in the wilderness.
 Have the camera ready and you could become famous!